Sofia Richie Wears Wet T-Shirt After Getting Caught In The Rain

 Sofia Richie wasn’t prepared to get caught in the rain during her shopping trip on Wednesday.
 The model was photographed trying to shield herself from the blustery weather during an outing with a friend this week.

-According to The Daily Mail, Sofia Richie was shopping in Malibu when a rain storm hit, and took her by surprise.
-Richie was seen wearing a plain white t-shirt, cream-colored jeans, and white strappy sandals.
+According to The Daily Mail, Sofia Richie was shopping in Malibu when a rainstorm hit and took her by surprise.
+Richie was seen wearing a plain white T-shirt, cream-colored jeans, and white strappy sandals.
 She also had a long, red sweater, which she used to try and keep the rain off of her.

 However, the sweater didn’t do the trick.
-Sofia was later seen carrying her shopping bags with damp hair and a wet t-shirt as she strolled through Malibu with her girlfriend.
+Sofia was later seen carrying her shopping bags with damp hair and a wet T-shirt as she strolled through Malibu with her girlfriend.

 The model had her blonde hair parted to the side and styled in straight strands which fell over her shoulders and down her back.
 She sported a full face of makeup, which included darkened brows, a bronzed glow, and a nude lip.

-According to Life & Style, after she completed her shopping trip, Sofia took to her Instagram story to share a photo of herself looking disheveled with with messy hair after her time in the rain, sarcastically telling her followers that the experience was “super cool.”
+According to Life & Style, after she completed her shopping trip, Sofia took to her Instagram story to share a photo of herself looking disheveled with messy hair after her time in the rain, sarcastically telling her followers that the experience was “super cool.”

 The pair are often seen spending time together alone and with Scott’s three children, Mason, Penelope, and Reign.
 They also spend time with Kourtney during family outings, but Richie reportedly doesn’t mind.